bangadang/stackIT/FS25/Dataengineering.md

 -   **Reference** if the relationship is **1:many** or **many:many**, or if the related data is large or frequently updated separately

 ### Replication
+A database can have only one primary and if this primary becomes unavailable, a process called **election** selects a primary
 - **write**
 	1. MongoDB applies write operations on the primary
 	2. MongoDB records the operations to the primary’s oplog